skrub-data/skrub/doc/modules/datetimes/feature_engineering_datetimes.rst

 dtype: datetime64[..., Europe/Paris]

 Moreover, we may have to transform a timezone-naive column whereas the transformer was fitted on a timezone-aware column.
-Note that is somewhat a corner case unlikely to happen in practice if the inputs to ``fit`` and ``transform`` come from the same dataframe.
+Note that this is somewhat a corner case unlikely to happen in practice if the inputs to ``fit`` and ``transform`` come from the same dataframe.